pathwaycom/llm-app/templates/question_answering_rag/README.md

     <a href="https://pathway.com/developers/user-guide/deployment/render-deploy"> Deploy with Render </a>
 </p>

-# Pathway RAG app with always up-to-date knowledge
+# Pathway Live Data Framework RAG app with always up-to-date knowledge

 This demo shows how to create a real-time RAG application using [Pathway](https://github.com/pathwaycom/pathway) that provides always up-to-date knowledge to your LLM without the need for a separate ETL.

-You will see a running example of how to get started with the Pathway vector store that eliminates the need for ETL pipelines which are needed in the regular VectorDBs.
+You will see a running example of how to get started with the Pathway Live Data Framework vector store that eliminates the need for ETL pipelines which are needed in the regular VectorDBs.
 This significantly reduces the developer's workload.

 This demo allows you to: